12 Incredible Things to Do in Hammerfest, Norway (+ Travel Tips!)

 Norway, like many other European countries, took a huge hit and faced immense destruction during WW2.

-The Hammerfest Museum of Post-War Reconstruction showcases the restoration process of cities in Norway, particularly Hammerfest, after it was destroyed in WW2 by the Nazis.
+The Hammerfest Museum of Post-War Reconstruction showcases the restoration process of cities in Norway, particularly Hammerfest after it was destroyed in WW2 by the Germans.

 The Museum of Reconstruction has a two-floor exhibition that displays many artifacts and photos of how the city was reconstructed and brought back to life.